TplusA/DCPD/README.md

 # DCP daemon

+## Copyright and contact

+DCPD is released under the terms of the GNU General Public License version 3 (GPLv3).
+See file <tt>COPYING</tt> for licensing terms.

+Contact:

+    T+A elektroakustik GmbH & Co.
+KG
+    Planckstrasse 11
+    32052 Herford
+    Germany

+## Short description

 The _dcpd_ daemon implements a subset of DCP, the Device Control Protocol.
 This daemon does not implement the SPI physical layer communcation, but only knows about the high-level structure of DCP.